dfed/CacheAdvance/README.md

 ### Carthage

-To install Relativity in your iOS project with [Carthage](https://github.com/Carthage/Carthage), add the following to your `Cartfile`:
+To install CacheAdvance in your iOS project with [Carthage](https://github.com/Carthage/Carthage), add the following to your `Cartfile`:

 ```ogdl
 github "dfed/CacheAdvance"